bozsahin/cogs542/README.md

 Office hours: TBA

-official Lecture hours:  Tuesdays 11.40-14.30 (max.
+Official Lecture hours:  Tuesdays 11.40-14.30 (max.
 40 minutes per session).
 THIS IS SYNCH POINT FOR YOU TO FINISH WATCHING THE WEEK'S VIDEO.

+Room for face to face meetings: S-03.
+Max pandemic capacity: 15 people.
+BRING HEAVY COATS.
+WE WILL OPEN ALL WINDOWS.

 <p><b>TA:</b>  Ecenur Cagirici.